 California Environmental Quality Act (CEQA) Compliance

-The AOC has complied with CEQA by filing a categorical exemption for this project on April 12, 2011.
+Judicial Council staff has complied with CEQA by filing a categorical exemption for this project on April 12, 2011.

 Moore Ruble Yudell Architects & Planners